ModanwalPriti06/JS-NOTES/README.md

 ```
 ## JavaScript Prototype
 - In JavaScript, objects can inherit features from one another via prototypes.
 Every object has its own property called a prototype.
-- This creates a something called prototype chain.
+- The Object() function has a property called prototype that references a Object.prototype object.
+- The Object.prototype object has all properties and methods which are available in all objects such as toString() and valueOf()
 - However, if you access a property that doesn’t exist in an object, the JavaScript engine will search in the prototype of the object.

 ### JavaScript prototype illustration